 If a dealer isn’t listed in your area, please contact us and we will put you in touch with your local distributor.

-Hardwood floors can add value to your home because of their beauty and durability.
+1) Hardwood floors add value to your home because of their beauty and durability.

-A. Solid wood is milled from a single 3/4-inch thick piece of hardwood.
+A: Solid wood is milled to a 3/4-inch thick piece of hardwood.
 Due to its thickness, a solid hardwood floor can be sanded and refinished over several generations of use.
 Solid wood flooring expands and contracts with relative humidity changes in your home.
 Installers compensate for this movement by leaving an expansion gap between the floor and the wall.
 Baseboard molding or quarter round is generally installed around the edges to hide the extra space.